lovelypig5/kil/README.md

     kil release
-    kil release -s      // generate source map kil release -C      // release without clean
+    kil release -s      // generate source map kil release -C      // release without clean kil release -m      // release with mock data, this option will disable sourcemap
 ```
 minify your js, less to target js and css. package to a zip file for production.